 So our eyes look to the LORD our God,

 Until He has mercy on us.

 a.
-As the eyes of servants look to the hand of their masters: The idea is like a waiter or a butler standing behind their master seated at dinner.
-The servant looks to the hand of their masters for the slightest indication of need or want, to instantly meet the need.
-With that same intensity, devotion, and steadfastness the Psalmist looks to God.
+As the eyes of servants look to the hand of their masters: The example pictures a waiter or a butler standing behind his master seated at dinner.
+The servant looks to the hand of his master for the slightest indication of need or want, to instantly meet the need.
+With that same intensity, devotion, and steadfastness, the psalmist looks to God.

 i.
 “They should stand where they can see Him; they should have their gaze fixed upon Him; they should look with patient trust, as well as with eager willingness to start into activity when He indicates His commands.”
 (Maclaren)